Frequently Asked Questions (FAQ)

 Institutional relations with Village agencies secures rent subsidy for select units & households

 III.
-The residential buildings will be developed on a location near public transportation and pedestrian accessible shops and services.
+The building will be developed on a location near public transportation and pedestrian accessible shops and services.

 IV.
 Promote and adopt energy conservation practices in the physical construction, maintenance and use of the building and facilities.

 The building will be located at the corner of Madison Street and Carpenter Avenue in Oak Park.
 We are in the process of purchasing this site, which is currently a parking lot.

 How much will units cost in the community?

 Why are the housing costs for cohousing units greater than for similar size units in older existing buildings?

 There are several reasons why new construction costs more than existing units: New construction meets stricter codes.
 Current construction costs are higher than what it cost to build a unit 50 or a 100 years ago.
 Amenities and finishing for new units are more extensive and better quality compared to existing homes.
 Lastly, our commitment to shared common areas increases unit prices as each unit absorbs a portion of common area cost.

 What can we do to reduce housing costs?

 The more equity funds we collectively invest at the beginning of the project to fund development and construction, the more interest savings we can realize reducing overall financing cost.
 We are using materials and systems designed to reduce carbon emissions and utility costs.